Competitive binding of Activator-Repressor in Stochastic Gene Expression

-When the intermediate state $GS$ is absent, we have the same form of $G_{a}$ as shown in equ.\ref{eq:inter state solution}.
-Now from the equ.\ref{eq:equivalent k1} and \ref{eq:equivalent k2} we can see the exact form of the GAL/dox dependent rate constants $k_{a}$ and $k_{d}$.
-In {[}3{]}, Blake et al. used the GAL-dependent parameters as $k_{a}=0.2*GAL+0.02$ and $k_{d}=0.1*GAL+0.01+0.07/GAL+0.007/GAL$.
-We have tried these values and found a curve no-where near the experimental data, even-though it follows the similar sigmoid nature at much higher GAL concentrations (fig.\ref{fig:Intermediate-state-assumption}c).
-Therefore we modified the parameter values a bit and put a power $(m\geq1)$ on dox (or GAL) to make them more general.
-We keep the power of dox as 1.6 for the activator-only model and 1.8 for the repressor-only model.
-Then, we show that the power goes near to 3.2 when both activator and repressor mutually acts competitively in the system.
-Using trial and error method with different numerical values we are able to achieve to fit the experimental data with theoretical curves quite nicely.
-We have checked by minimization of relative error and mean squared error to support the robustness of our parameter estimations.
-The set of parameter for activator only model are: \\ $k_{a}=1.2*S^{1.6}+0.2$;$\thinspace k_{d}=0.01*S^{1.6}+0.001+0.0279/S^{1.6}$~;$\thinspace J_{m}=25-250; k_{d}=0.01+0.1*GAL+0.077/GAL$,\,$k_{3}=50,k_{4}=10,k_{1}=10,\,k_{2}=200*(tetR)^{2}/[1+(C_{i}*aTc)^{4}]^{2},\thinspace J_{0}$, $k_{a}$ and $k_{d}$ as well.
-We found that, the promoter activity is sensitive within a small range of values of the chosen parameters.
-The best parameter estimation and minimization of errors (see fig. \ref{fig:(a)-sensitivity-and parameter uncertainty}b) support the robustness of our result.
-The square root of the MSE is the standard deviation, and the approximate 95\% confidence interval for \textit{r} is \cite{key-49}
+When the intermediate state $GS$ is absent, $G_{a}$ takes the same form as in Eq.~(\ref{eq:inter state solution}).
+Additionally, from the Eq.~(\ref{eq:equivalent k1}) and (\ref{eq:equivalent k2}) we may obtain the exact form of the GAL (dox) dependent rate constants $k_{a}$ and $k_{d}$.
+In \cite{blake2003noise}, Blake et al. used the GAL-dependent parameters as $k_{a}=0.2\times GAL+0.02$ and $k_{d}=0.1\times GAL+0.01+0.07/GAL+0.007/GAL$.
+We have tried these values and found a curve (cyan in Fig.~\ref{fig:Intermediate-state-assumption}c) nowhere near the experimental data, even though it follows the similar sigmoid nature at much higher GAL concentrations.
+Therefore we have modified the parameter values a bit and put a power $(m\geq1)$ on dox (or GAL) to make them more general.
+In order to explain the result found in the experiment performed by Rossi et al. \cite{rossi2000transcriptional}, we keep the power of dox as 1.6 for the activator-only model and 1.8 for the repressor-only model.
+Then, we show that the power goes near to 3.2 when both activator and repressor mutually acts competitively in the circuit.
+By choosing different numerical values, we have been able to fit the experimental data with theoretical curves quite nicely (Fig.~\ref{fig:2-Two-state-activator}b).
+We have checked by minimizing the relative error and mean squared error to support the robustness of our parameter estimations.
+The value of parameters for the activator-only model are: $k_{a}=1.2\times S^{1.6}+0.2$; $k_{d}=0.01\times S^{1.6}+0.001+0.0279/S^{1.6}$; $J_{m}\in[5-250]$; $J_{0}=0.0001$; $k_{m}=1$, and $Z_{th}=0.987.$